erdeneryesil/NeuralNetworkCore/README.md

 - Maimum value 63 (without sign)           :   1 1 1 1 1 1     - 6 digits.
 - Maximum value 63 (with the sign)        :   1 1 1 1 1 1 1   - 7 digits.
 First bit is the sign.
 1 indicates positive.

 The maximum number of digits is 7.
-So the instance of the Binary class must contain 7 digits.
+So the instance of class Binary must contain 7 digits.
 - Current value 3                           :   1 0 0 0 0 1 1   - It must be represented as 7 digits in total.

 <ins><b>Example 2:</ins></b> If the activation function chosen in Example 1 is TanH :